 - 1. Discuss the requested Substantial Deviation with exceptions from the PUD regulations and Urban Design Overlay District. - 2.
 Review proposed site plan, location of parking fields, and site circulation. - 3.
 Discuss the proposed landscape plan and required waivers. - 4.
-Discuss the proposed architecture and materials. - 5.
-Discuss request for exceptions in regards to the wall sign sizes and total number. - 6.
-Discuss the freestanding sign monument base width and design. - 7.
+Discuss request for exceptions in regards to the wall sign sizes and total number. - 5.
+Discuss the freestanding sign monument base width and design. - 6.
 Discuss the need for pedestrian lighting along the North Creek walking path.